DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Introduction

-We treat geometric properties as first-class citizens.
-Moreover, we propose differential contrastive learning to learn the real-world depth variations to minimize the distributional shift between domains and explicitly enforce the underlying geometry to be consistent (for better transfer between domains).
+We treat geometric properties as first-class citizens since depth maps are 2.5D representations of the scene, and the geometric properties carried in depth maps deserve their own existence.
+Moreover, we propose differential contrastive learning to learn the real-world depth variations to minimize the distributional shift between domains and explicitly enforce the underlying geometry to be consistent for efficient transfer between domains.
 As illustrated in Fig.~\ref{fig:DCL}, the proposed differential contrastive learning first computes differences between features extracted at different spatial locations within each feature map of the depth (the synthetic one and its transformed version).
 The resulting differential features are then arranged into positive and negative samples following the terminology used in \cite{chen2020simple,park2020contrastive}.
-More explicitly, two differential features computed at the same pair of spatial locations are considered as positive; otherwise, differential features computed at different pairs of spatial locations are considered as negative.
+More explicitly, two differential features computed at the same pair of spatial locations are considered positive; otherwise, those computed at different pairs of spatial locations are considered negative.
 Positive and negative samples are then used to compute the InfoNCE loss \cite{oord2018representation}, which serves as the training loss, namely, the differential contrastive loss for learning depth synthesis.

-The motivation of our approach drives from the observation that geometric characteristics can always be captured in the differential forms \cite{spivak1970comprehensive}.\footnote{For example, normals can be calculated by differentiating the surface.} So we explicitly ask the corresponding differential features computed from the depth to be as invariant as possible against the synthesis procedure, which is then ensured by how we select positive and negative samples in the proposed differential contrastive loss.
+The motivation of our approach derives from the observation that geometric characteristics can always be captured in the differential forms \cite{spivak1970comprehensive}, e.g., surface normal.
+So we explicitly ask the corresponding differential features computed from the depth to be as invariant as possible against the synthesis procedure, which is then ensured by how we select positive and negative samples in the proposed differential contrastive loss.
 The resulting unpaired depth synthesis framework can be used for learning realistic variations from any depth sensor of any type, while preserving the geometric properties.
-Moreover, our approach is task agnostic, so the synthesized realistic depth maps, together with synthetic labels, can be used for training any downstream task networks in a fully supervised manner.
+Moreover, our approach is task agnostic, so the synthesized realistic depth maps, together with synthetic labels, can be used for training any downstream tasks.